vrbtm/tech_writing/PDFsam_Page_extraction_en.md

 ## 1. Downloading PDFsam
 Go to the [PDFsam Basic site](https://pdfsam.org/download-pdfsam-basic/).
 To download the Windows application installer, select **Windows downloader.exe**.
-The PDFsam begins downloading to your downloads folder.
+PDFsam begins downloading to your downloads folder.

 ## 2. Installing PDFsam
 When the download is finished, go to your downloads folder and double-click on **PDFsamBasicInstaller.exe**.
 The file name may slightly vary.
 The PDFsam application installer is launched.